How bowel screening works

 4. Get results

-Results are sent in the mail within 2 weeks to:
+Results are sent in the mail within 2 weeks of the lab receiving your kit to:

 - your GP or health service, if you nominated them on your participant details form

 - My Health Record, unless you ticked the box on your participant details form to tell us you don’t want this to happen or you have opted out of My Health Record

 Your result will be either positive or negative.
 A positive result is not a cancer diagnosis, but you should see your GP.
 Read more about understanding your results.